This Guy Saved A Kitty From A Terrible Owner But Felt Guilty About Exposing The Ex-Owner

 Moreover, the psychological principle of 'cognitive dissonance' suggests that when individuals act in a way that contradicts their beliefs about right and wrong, they may experience an internal conflict that can lead to feelings of guilt.
 In this case, the individual who saved the kitty might struggle with reconciling their heroic act with the consequences of exposing the previous owner, which highlights the complexity of moral decision-making.
 Addressing these feelings through reflective practices, such as journaling or therapy, can facilitate a healthier resolution and promote emotional well-being.

 OP isn't sparing any expense in order to save this kitty.
-Huge respect to this person.
+Huge respect for this person.

-Imagine how much you have to neglect a poor kitty to get it to this points.
+Imagine how much you have to neglect a poor kitty to get it to this point.

 Social Support and Its Impact